 We plan on self-commercializing CGuard Prime in the U.S., subject to receipt of FDA approval.
-As part of our plan, we intend to build out manufacturing, sales, marketing and distribution capabilities.
-Historically we have not had experience in manufacturing, selling, marketing or distributing products in the U.S. To be able to commercialize CGuard Prime upon approval, if at all, we must either develop internal manufacturing, sales, marketing and distribution capabilities, which is expensive and time-consuming, or enter into arrangements with third parties to perform these services.
+As part of our plan, we are building out a sales, marketing and distribution capabilities and engaged with a contract manufacturer.
+Historically we have not had experience in manufacturing, selling, marketing or distributing products in the U.S. To be able to commercialize CGuard Prime upon approval, if at all, we must either develop manufacturing, sales, marketing and distribution capabilities, which is expensive and time-consuming, or enter into arrangements with third parties to perform these services.